-- Tell your name and why you are interested in this topic.

-- Describe the sample, who they are.

-- Discuss the highlights of what you found (results) and what it may mean (conclusion).

-- Discuss the challenges of this project.
+- Tell your name and why you are interested in this topic. - Describe the sample, who they are. - Discuss the highlights of what you found (results) and what it may mean (conclusion). - Discuss the challenges of this project. - 5-7 minutes; professional dress is required. - Do NOT read your presentation to us.

-- 5-7 minutes.

-- Do NOT read your presentation to us.